newMeta98/ChatApp/README.md

 Find other registred users, and chat wtih them totaly secured.
 Useing diferent encryption methods in one secert messaging system.

-This is done without OOP,  just function oriented programing.
+This is done useing functional programming.